mohdaliiqbal/vagrant-phd3/README.md

 # Vagrant PHD 3.0

 Vagrant based Pivotal HD cluster setup.
 The vagrant file and helper scripts sets up a 3 node cluster and an ambari host with all the required steps as mentioned in the Pivotal HD installation guide.
+The project is inspired by an existing [Vagrant PHD] (https://github.com/tzolov/vagrant-pivotalhd) project created by Christian Tzolov from Pivotal.

 There are some pre-requisites files that must be downloaded to the root vagrant directory.
 Following is the list of files that must be present in the same directory as the Vagrantfile.
 You can get some of these files from http://network.pivotal.io.
 Jdk and UnlimitedJCEPolicyJDK7.zip can be found in Oralce website.
 More details are available at http://pivotalhd.docs.pivotal.io/docs/install-ambari.html